 Vegan Food in Italy: Best SAVORY Products

 Italian supermarkets are full of savory vegan food, from gnocchi (or gnocchetti) to Valsoia's frozen patties.
-But here are the hidden gems I always seek out:
+But here are the true gems I always seek out:

 - Focaccia (Forno Ludovico, COOP)